uptane/deployment-considerations/repositories.md

 ### Director repository

-*Note that all information about setting up signing keys for this repository can be found on the [Managing signing keys and metadata expiration](https://uptane.github.io/deployment-considerations/key_management.html) section of this document.*
+*Note that all information about setting up signing keys for this repository can be found in the [Managing signing keys and metadata expiration](https://uptane.github.io/deployment-considerations/key_management.html) section of this document.*

-In order to provide on-demand customization of vehicles, the OEM MUST also set up the Director repository following the guidance in the [Uptane Standard](https://uptane.github.io/papers/uptane-standard.1.1.0.html#director_repository).
+In order to provide on-demand customization of vehicles, the OEM SHALL also set up the Director repository following the guidance in the [Uptane Standard](https://uptane.github.io/papers/uptane-standard.1.1.0.html#director_repository).
 In addition, an OEM must keep in mind the following factors.
 Unlike the Image repository, the Director repository:

 1. is managed by automated processes
 2. uses online keys to sign Targets metadata